AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/Readme.md

 * Get the Kubeconfig with cluster reference and secrets from your administrator and set it as context in the $USER_HOME/.kube/config file.

-The Kubernetes environment has a namespace call **ibu** to deploy the demonstrations.
-For the IBU insurance we will deploy the data manager microservice to access insurance data, and the custom ibu_backend.
+The Kubernetes environment has a namespace called **ibu** to deploy the demonstrations.
+For the IBU insurance, we need to deploy the data manager microservice to access insurance data, a postgrsql srever, the ODM decision service, the frontend and the custom ibu_backend.

-* Use make CLI with the Makefile under deployment folder, the following targets can  be used
+* Use `make` CLI with the Makefile under the deployment folder, the following targets can  be used

     * `make set_k8s_context`
     * `make deploy_postgresql`